Sousastep/SousaFX-docs/docs/content/mainstutter.rst

    or always pass through regardless of if the stutter is occuring?
    This may be hardcoded to change dynamically.
 Don't worry about it.

+- staircase

+   modulates the stutter's startpoint as accel increases.

+- toggle left of staircase

+   determines if the stutter's startpoint modulation amount decreases as accel decreases, or sticks to its maximum value.

 Tremolo
 -------

-A simple, musical, square-wave tremolo.
+A simple, musical, square-wave tremolo w/ auto-pan.

 Parameters
 ~~~~~~~~~~